-In the 21st Century Cures Act there is a mandate for the National Coordinator to convene the Health Information Technology Advisory Committee (HITAC) to identify priority uses of health information technology, identify existing standards and implementation specifications that support the use and exchange of electronic health information needed to meet those identified priorities, publish a report summarizing the findings of the analysis and make appropriate recommendations.
+In the 21st Century Cures Act there was a mandate for the National Coordinator to convene the HIT Advisory Committee to identify priority uses of health information technology, identify existing standards and implementation specifications that support the use and exchange of electronic health information needed to meet those identified priorities, publish a report summarizing the findings of the analysis and make appropriate recommendations.

-On March 11, 2021, the ISP Task Force was restarted to carry out the charge above over the next three months, delivering this final report to the HITAC on June 9, 2021.
+On March 11, 2021, the ISP Task Force was restarted to carry out the charge above over the next three months, delivering this final report to the HIT Advisory Committee on June 9, 2021.